Purchasing a mattress can be quite the commitment. After all, the average consumer spends anywhere from $1000 - $4,000 on a king-sized mattress.

 One of the first things you should do after purchasing a mattress is fit it with a quality mattress protector.
 This will prevent numerous issues that inevitably arise throughout the life of your bed.

 Unforeseen accidents are bound to occur, but fortunately for you, standard protectors are usually waterproof which will keep your mattress stain-free.

-This is especially important for foam mattresses, as liquids and natural body oils have been proven to degrade foams, increase the chances of mold and mildew production, and can leave a long-lasting odor.
+This is especially important for foam mattresses, as liquids and natural body oils have been proven to degrade foams, increase the chances of mould and mildew production, and can leave a long-lasting odour.

 In addition to this, you will be preventing dust mites and other allergens that may build up over time.

 One of the first things you should do before making a mattress purchase is to determine what type of support it needs to rest on.
 Placing your bed on the correct foundation helps prevent any sagging and will increase your overall sleep experience.